-I was wandering home the other night.
-My mind wandering as I was distracted by the town around me was distracting and my mind wandered.
+I was wandering home the other night. the town around me was distracting and my mind wandered.
 It is wonderful to observe the familiar and see what is new and what is comfortingly unchanged.
-Summer always bring extra distractions as I can’t resist stopping to admire flowers and fresh looking leaves.
+Summer always brings extra distractions as I can’t resist stopping to admire flowers and fresh-looking leaves.

 But I was getting closer to my flat.
 So I needed to try and focus my thoughts.
 Think about what needed to be done before bed and what tasks I should accomplish the following day.
 I contemplated the pleasure of sitting in my kitchen with a pot of nettle tea and making a job list.
 Then I recalled all my in-progress job lists and thought about how nice it would be to whittle those down.
 Particularly the tasks on the list-making app which doesn’t let you get away with anything.
 No chance to turn a fresh page and make a new list.
 Every day there’s a reminder. ~Tasks that have outstayed their welcome but that I can find the energy to move on.

 Paper is just nicer for some lists.
 The time had come to reach for my daybook.
 To turn to a fresh page and write down my priorities for the next day.
 Because while e-things are wonderful sometimes you need paper and a pen.
 You need lots of space to doodle and write at strange angles and number tasks in an illogical manner.